 So before we try to answer the question, "What is Literary Fiction?", let's consider why the divide exists...

 Science fiction writer Neal Stephenson notes that Literary Fiction operates on a different business model than genre fiction, particularly in the way Literary writers make money.
 Simply put, genre fiction writers make money by selling books in volume.
 Literary writers make money by gaining critical acclaim and using that acclaim as leverage to acquire other types of income.

-In other words, Literary writers are more likely to make the bulk of their income through teaching positions at universities, writer-in-residence gigs, grants, endowments, or some other form of patronage.
+In other words, Literary writers are more likely to make the bulk of their income through teaching positions at universities, writer-in-residence gigs, grants, endowments, speaking engagements, or some other form of patronage.
 Getting that patronage income depends on racking up achievements such as awards, positive reviews in the right places, endorsements from other Literary writers, or earning an M.F.A.
-The Literary writers who sell the most books (and get the biggest royalties) often do so because their novels become required reading in schools.
+Those Literary writers who sell the most books (and get the biggest royalties) often do so because their novels become required reading in schools.

 So one answer to the question, "What is Literary Fiction?" is that Literary Fiction is non-commercial.

 And being a Literary writer rather than a genre writer is like the difference between being a scientist at a publicly funded university versus being a scientist at a large corporation.
 The latter wants a money-making product.
 The former wants to do pure research and discovery.